tailwindlabs/tailwindcss.com/source/docs/preflight.blade.md

 This helps to avoid unexpected alignment issues that you often run into using the browser default of `display: inline`.

-If you ever need to make one of these elements `inline` instead of `block`, simply use the `inline` utility:
+If you ever need to make one of these elements `inline` instead of `block`, use the `inline` utility:

 ```html
 <img class="inline" src="..." alt="...">